Prag8855/aab/content/guides/permanent-residence.md

 ### Required documents when you go in person

 - [ ] **Passport**
-    You get your passport back during your appointment; they do not keep it.[^75]
+    You get your passport back during your appointment; they do not keep it.
 - [ ] **Appointment confirmation**, printed
     You can't enter the *Ausländerbehörde* without an appointment.
 - [ ] **Passport photo** (35 × 45 mm)